 - The alcohol sales establishments knowingly sold, furnished, gave away, or caused the sale, furnishing, or giving away of alcohol to people.

-- At the time of the transaction, the recipient of the alcoholic beverage was an underage person less than 21 years old.
+- At the time of the transaction, the recipient of the alcoholic beverage was an underage individual less than 21 years old.

 A defendant can be found not guilty of this offense under specific circumstances.
-These include:
+An experienced criminal defense lawyer will review your case and determine if you qualify for any special circumstances.

-- Identification request: The defendant, their employee, or agent insisted on inspecting a government-issued document as proof of the person’s age and identity.
+- Identification request: The defendant, their employee, or agent accused of selling alcohol to minors insisted on inspecting a government-issued document as proof of the person’s age and identity.

 - False Identification: The person in question presented the defendant with a government-issued document or a document that appeared to be government-issued as evidence of their age and identity.